arsenetar/dupeguru/docs/getting_started.md

 - **Mix File Kind**: Toggles whether standard files of different file extensions (like `.jpg` and `.png`) should be matched.

 ### 3. Hashing, Checkpoints & Resumption
-During scanning, file hashes are written and committed to the SQLite database (`hash_cache.db`).
+During scanning, file metadata and hashes are written and committed to the SQLite database (`hash_cache.db` at `~/.local/share/dupeGuru/hash_cache.db` on Linux).
-- **Resuming Scans**: If you cancel or stop a scan, all hashing progress made up to that point is committed immediately.
-Running the scan again on the same folders queries the cache and skips already processed files in $O(1)$ time, picking up where you left off.
+- **Directory Walk Snapshotting**: As the scanner recursively walks directories (Phase 1 & 2), discovered file metadata is snapshotted immediately into the database.
+Once a subdirectory walk completes, it is flagged as scanned.
+If the scan is interrupted, you don't need to re-walk completed directories on disk next time.
+- **Choose Scan Mode Dialog**: When starting a scan, you are prompted to choose:
+  - **Resume Scan (Use Cache)**: Reuses existing checkpoints for both the directory walk and file content hashes, resuming the scan near-instantaneously from where it was stopped.
+  - **Start Fresh (Clear Cache)**: Clears the cache database completely and scans all folders and files from the beginning.
+- **Cache Database Viewer**: Click the **Cache Database Viewer** tab in the Web UI to view, search, and paginate through all file metadata currently cached in the SQLite database.

 ### 4. Review & Delete Matches
 Once the duplicate scan completes, the results are listed: